aosabook/500lines/modeller/chapter.md

 to be independent from its location in the scene.

 ### User Interaction
-Now that our modeller is capable of storing and displaying the scene, need to build a way to interact with it.
+Now that our modeller is capable of storing and displaying the scene, we need a way to interact with it.
 There are two types of interactions that we need to facilitate.
 First, we need capabilities to change the viewing perspective of the scene.
 Since we abstracting a 3-dimensional scene for viewing on a 2-dimensional screen, we need to be able to change the angle and direction that we're viewing the scene from.
 Secondly, we need to be able to add new Nodes and to modify Nodes in the scene.